tymyrddin/red-app/source/docs/techniques/ssti.md

 Once you’ve confirmed the template injection vulnerability, determine the template engine in use to figure out how to best exploit that vulnerability.
 To escalate the attack, you will have to write your payload with a programming language that the particular template engine expects.

+## Automation

+[tplmap](https://github.com/epinna/tplmap/) can scan for template injections, determine the template engine in use, and construct exploits.
+While this tool does not support every template engine, it does provide a good starting point for the most popular ones.

 ## Escalation

+The impact of server-side template injection vulnerabilities is generally critical, resulting in [remote code execution](rce.md) by taking full control of the back-end server.
+Even without the code execution, the attacker may be able to [read sensitive data on the server](disclosure.md).
+There are also rare cases where an SSTI vulnerability is not critical, depending on the template engine.

 Once you’ve determined the template engine in use, you can escalate the vulnerability found.
 Most of the time, you can use the `7*7 payload`: